TrainWeb.org Facebook Page

 B+O herald Mar 2023 After O'Donnell Street the SPB bends west to meet Boston Street at an oblique angle.
 The previous incarnation of this bridge employed, yes, a Whipple truss design.
 A faint B&O herald endures despite rust.

-The bend brings the tracks toward the water at Canton where, prior to the Belt Line opening during the 1890s, the B&O floated rail cars to and from Locust Point.
+The bend brings the tracks toward the water at Canton where, prior to the Belt Line opening during the 1890s, B&O floated rail cars to and from Locust Point.

 Canton Junction